What an Energised First Week Back!

 A very successful and dedicated student who has inspired many.

-It's always tough picking the individuals but these 2 really have stood out and we're all really proud of them.
+It's always tough picking the individuals but Olivia has really have stood out this year, and we're all really proud of her.

 Osu